e2xperimental/webdev/_posts/2020-05-09-android-messaging.md

 ---
 # Android Messages app

-If you keep getting, "Setting up" and "Trying to verify" when enabling Wi-Fi text messaging, this worked for me:
+If you keep getting, "Setting up" and "Trying to verify" when enabling Wi-Fi text messaging, try this:

 1. Turn on Airplane mode.
 2. Open the Settings app.